FBAR Filing: How (and When) to Report Money in Foreign Accounts

 FBAR deadlines for 2019 and 2020

-If you want to avoid penalties, make sure to file FinCEN Form 114 timely.
-Normally, the FBAR deadline is April 15 following the calendar year you're reporting.
-However, the filing deadline for 2019 taxes is July 15 (due to the stimulus package tax deadline extension).You can get an extension to October 15 as well.
+If you want to avoid tax penalties , make sure to file FinCEN Form 114 timely.
+The FBAR deadline is April 15 following the calendar year you're reporting.

 If you're required to file, you must file one every year.

-Not sure whether you must file one for 2019 or 2020?
+Not sure whether you must file one for 2020 or 2021?
 We can help determine once we’ve looked over all your tax documents.
-You can start uploading them today by beginning your U.S. expat tax return with H&R Block Expat Tax Services.
+Ready to file?
+We are here to help.
+Get started with virtual Expat Tax Preparation from H&R Block today.

 How to file an FBAR: Instructions for FinCEN Form 114